evoluhq/evolu/packages/evolu-common/README.md

 # Evolu

-React Hooks library for [local-first apps](https://www.inkandswitch.com/local-first/) with end-to-end encrypted backup and sync using [SQLite](https://sqlite.org/) and [CRDT](https://crdt.tech/).

-Evolu is designed for privacy, ease of use, and no vendor lock-in.
+[Local-first](https://www.inkandswitch.com/local-first/) platform designed for privacy, ease of use, and no vendor lock-in to sync and backup people's lifetime data.

-- SQLite in all browsers, Electron, and React Native
+- [SQLite](https://sqlite.org/) in all browsers, Electron, and React Native
-- E2E encrypted sync and backup with CRDT (merging changes without conflicts)
+- E2E encrypted sync and backup with [CRDT](https://crdt.tech/) (merging changes without conflicts)
 - Free Evolu server for testing (paid production-ready soon, or you can run your own)
 - Typed database schema with branded types (`NonEmptyString1000`, `PositiveInt`, etc.)
 - Reactive queries with React Suspense support